brettChapman/Nimbus_Cluster/README.md

 ### Setup NFS data volume

 #### 1. It is advised to first mount a large volume to your master node, outlined here: [Attaching a storage volume](https://support.pawsey.org.au/documentation/display/US/Attach+a+Storage+Volume).
-An example of a 20 node cluster with 1 master node, first create instances with 3TB each root volume, and add an additional large separate volume be mounted to the master node.
+An example of a 20 node cluster with 1 master node, first create instances with 3TB each root volume (or a much smaller root volume depending on your needs/workload), and add an additional large separate volume to be mounted to the master node.
 If resizing the volume before reattaching, follow the steps in the link provided, and if unmounting the drive first becomes an issue with drive busy warnings, then follow the steps in the trouble shooting section.

 #### 2. Look in /etc/hosts on the master node (node-0 in this case):
 ```